Coronavirus: How Irish Lotteries Were Affected

 Click the button below to choose your Irish Lotto numbers online:

 Follow these simple steps to choose your numbers easily:

 - Select six numbers from 1-47 or choose a Quick Pick to have your numbers generated for you.

 - Choose which draw(s) you would like to enter: Wednesday, Saturday or both.

-- Decide whether you want to enter a single draw or multiple in advance.
+- Decide whether you want to bet on a single draw or multiple in advance.

-- Pay for your entries – at this point you can also choose to play on a subscription basis.
+- Pay for your bets – at this point you can also choose to bet on an ongoing basis.

 - Sit back and wait for the draw.
 You can check the results from 8pm on draw nights, but don't worry, if you win a prize you will be notified by email.

 Find out more about betting on the Irish Lotto online.

 You have 90 days to claim any National Lottery prizes in Ireland.
 This deadline had been extended during the worst time of the crisis, with winners given an extra three months to claim prizes.
 The rules were modified so that players did not feel the need to leave the house to collect winnings.

 The extension included winners from 9th January all the way through to 5th July.
 However, with life returning to normal and the country entering Phase 3 of reopening, the claim period switched back to 90 days from 9th July onwards.